brandons209/Red-bot-Cogs/README.md

 Port from [calebj](https://github.com/calebj/calebj-cogs) punish cog.
 Functionality mostly retained.
 Allows adding a custom Punished role to a user to lock them out of all channels in your server except a designated one.
 **Features:**
 - Set roles to remove when punishing to bypass per channel overrides on some roles.
-- Customize overrides for the punish role.
+- Customize channel overrides for the punish role.
 - Creates modlog cases for punishments.
 - Log cases created/updated when manually adding or removing role without the command.